What does Hope for Children mean by ‘child’?

-We don't deliver projects in the UK alongside Home Start and the Dolly Parton Imagination Library.
+We are currently working on a project in the UK alongside Home Start and the Dolly Parton Imagination Library.
 This project is based in Knowsley and is focused on improving the speech and language development of young children in the area.
 In the past, we have supported children living in extreme poverty in Hertfordshire through a partnership with Dacorum Borough Council, and we have in the past partnered with Young Minds.
 We appreciate there is extreme poverty among children in the UK; we also know there are thousands of charities with expertise who are best placed to work with those children.
 Hope for Children was set up as an international charity, and international work remains our focus.

 Do you have a Child Safeguarding Policy?

 Absolutely we do – you can access it via our page on Safeguarding.
 Every staff member, trustee, volunteer and in-country partner is fully trained in how to implement it properly and it’s central to everything we do.
 We also have an in-house child safeguarding officer, and one of our trustees is a child safeguarding expert; she chairs our safeguarding sub-committee.

 Can I read your accounts?